Is it go time?! Signs that labour is 24-48 hours away

 Deep breaths.

-Understanding the signs that labour might be 24 to 48 hours away can help ease some of that uncertainty and prepare you for the incredible journey called childbirth.
 In this guide, we’ll explore these early signs and shed light on the difference between early and active labour.
 So, let’s get ready for the countdown to your precious baby being born!

+Labour begins with the early signs such as the breaking of the amniotic sac and the start of regular contractions.
 There are three stages of labour and the first phase of the first stage is called the latent phase.
 This is the longest phase and can last for many hours or even days before your due date.
 This stage begins when the cervix softens and opens.
 When the cervix has opened to around 10 centimetres, the first stage is complete.

 Contractions: A contraction is when the muscles of your uterus (womb) tighten and then relax.
 Irregular contractions during the first stage are typical and they also tend to be milder.
 They may feel uncomfortable – like tightening or mild menstrual cramps.
 These contractions help your cervix begin to efface (thin out) and dilate (open) which will come in very handy during the delivery!

-Cervical Changes: Your cervix softens and becomes quite thin.
+Cervical changes: Your cervix softens and becomes quite thin.

 Duration: Early labour can last for a few hours or even days.
 It’s the longest phase of labour, and contractions may come and go.
 This is a good time to relax, eat, and stay hydrated.

-Activity Level: You can often continue with light activities during this first stage.
+Activity level: You can often continue with light activities during this first stage.
 Walk, bounce on a birthing ball, or practice relaxation techniques as these can all be helpful.

 Contractions: Contractions in active labour intensify, becoming more regular and frequent – which, unfortunately, means more pain (sorry ladies!).
 They last longer and occur about every 3-5 minutes which means your uterus is tightening and relaxing in more rapid succession.
 Strong contractions can be expected during the active phase.
+Active labour contractions are crucial for dilating the cervix and preparing for childbirth.

-Cervical Changes: This is when the cervix dilates more rapidly.
+Cervical changes: This is when the cervix dilates more rapidly.
 It’s the phase where you’ll likely head to the hospital or birthing centre.
 Once the cervix is fully dilated, you might be encouraged to begin to push, although some people may feel the need to push before this occurs.
 Your midwife or OB/GYN can coach you when it’s time to push.

 Duration: Active labour is shorter in duration than the early phase typically lasting between 4 to 8 hours.
 However, this can vary from person to person.

-Focus Required: Active labour demands your concentration and energy.
+Focus required: Active labour demands your concentration and energy.
 Breathing techniques, relaxation, and pain management strategies become crucial.
 You can try to change positions – sitting, standing or walking or try a bath or shower to help you to relax and to manage the pain.
 Just remember, each contraction brings you closer to your baby being born and in your arms!

-Third Stage
+Third stage

 The third stage begins after your baby is born and finishes with the delivery of the placenta and membranes from your womb.